- Share this article on Facebook

 “In the early stages, we were trying to be what everybody else was,” Telemundo’s Browne says.
 “But we realized there’s an appetite for contemporary, smart content that speaks in a real way to Hispanics in this country.”

-Indeed, with its damsel-in-distress stories and bargain-basement production values, the telenovela has something of an image problem, especially with the acculturated U.S. Latinos who are spurring a reformation of the genre.
+Indeed, with its damsel-in-distress stories and bargain-basement production values, the telenovela has an image problem, especially with the acculturated U.S. Latinos who are spurring a reformation of the genre.
 But the primetime sudsers — which run for as many as 200 episodes — still fuel the Spanish-language networks, providing the bulk of their content and generating a majority of their ratings.
 So not everyone agrees that the telenovela needs a makeover.

 Still, many Latino programmers see an opportunity on the horizon to expand their niche beyond exclusively Spanish-language programming.
 For example, Televisa is partnering with HIP Entertainment Group, based in Los Angeles and Baja California, Mexico, on its first English-language telenovela.